“Soft and fluffy bake chocolate donuts with an easy chocolate glaze. A homemade recipe to satisfy your double chocolate doughnut fix!”

 • Bake for 6-7 minutes.

-• Allow donuts to sit in pan until they have cooled down enough to remove from pan.
+• Allow donuts to sit in the pan until they have cooled down enough to be remove from the pan.

-• Remove donuts from pan and place on cooling rack to finish cooling.
+• Remove donuts from the pan and place on a cooling rack to finish cooling.

-• To make the chocolate ganache, heat heavy whipping cream to a small saucepan until it begins to simmer lightly.
+• To make the chocolate ganache, heat heavy whipping cream in a small saucepan until it begins to simmer lightly.

 • Remove from heat and stir in chocolate chips.
 (I like to use mini chocolate chips because they melt faster)